In Xi's China, even internal reports fall prey to censorship

 The internal reports system was also vulnerable to corruption.
 Officials and businesspeople manipulated it to lobby for their interests.
 In one incident, Shanxi province officials gave cash and gold ingots to reporters to cover up a mine accident that killed 38 people.

-Xi's crackdown has reined in corruption, but also sidelined many of Xi's competitors and paralyzed low-level officials, who are reluctant to act without clear permission from the top.
+Xi’s crackdown has reined in corruption, but also sidelined many of Xi’s competitors and paralyzed low-level officials reluctant to act without clear permission from the top.

 The government’s tightening grip on the internet under Xi is also warping the internal reports.